Grundy County Historical Society hosts opening ceremony for Dora E. Schoonmaker exhibit

 “We have enjoyed working on this exhibit and learning about Dora and her extraordinary life,” said Grundy County Historical Society Board President Kirk Houchin.
 “Grundy County is proud to have such a trailblazer in our history.”

-For more information, call the Grundy County Chamber of Commerce at 815-942-4880 or visit grundycountyhs.org.
+For information, call the Grundy County Chamber of Commerce at 815-942-4880 or visit grundycountyhs.org.